 PALS can help to resolve your concerns informally but is not part of the formal complaints process.
 If you would like to make a formal complaint, please read the next section ‘Making a complaint’.

-A member of the PALS team will aim to get back to you within 2 working days.
+A member of PALS will aim to get back to you within two working days.